-Escape room’s in-room screen is fully customizable through the settings menu.
-Select and customize one of the 30+ available preset themes or design your own.
+The escape room’s in-room screen is fully customizable through the settings menu.
+Select and customize one of the 30+ preset themes or design your own.
 Always keep in mind that the customization procedure requires minimal training and support.
 Use your imagination and make your in-room screen part of the atmosphere.
 This tutorial aims to help new users to get familiar with the settings interface and the workflow of theme shaping.
-Starting from the initial (Saw movie) theme, this step by step guide will allow you to transform your in-room screen to the illustrated on the following image one.
+Starting from the initial (Saw movie) theme, this step-by-step guide will allow you to transform your in-room screen to the one illustrated in the following image.

-The main differences between the 2 depicted themes are summarized as follows:
+The main differences between the two depicted themes are summarized as follows:

 - Different background

-- Different font and size for the countdown timer
+- Different fonts and sizes for the countdown timer

 - The second theme contains the remaining available clues